 - You can then water well and plant up your new growing areas.

-- Once you have planted up your beds, the area should then be mulched with straw or other organic matter in order to avoid leaving the surface bare.
+- Once you have planted up your beds, the space should then be mulched with straw or other organic materials in order to avoid leaving the surface bare.

 This half-built, curving hugelkultur shows how the different layers are built up around the core of woody material.

 Check out the article on creating a herb spiral for more information about creating a hugelkultur growing area.
 You can also find out more about straw bale gardening in our article on the subject.

 Converting an Existing Growing Area to a No Dig Garden

 Not all of us have space to create new growing areas.
 This gardening style also offers solutions for those who want to improve existing growing areas.
 Now you proceed with your switch to the no dig system will depend on how well the current growing segment is doing.

 If you have a well-maintained growing segment that you have been digging, you can simply begin to switch to a no dig system by laying mulches over the growing space and building up layers as described above.
 The soil web should begin to repair itself, and over time, earthworms and other organisms will take over the work that you were previously doing.